Back to National Guide

 Melbourne's housing stock spans from Victorian-era weatherboard cottages to modern high-rise apartments, and each type presents different tiling challenges.

-Inner-suburb period homes.
-Fitzroy, Carlton, Northcote, Brunswick, Hawthorn.
+Inner-suburb period homes (Fitzroy, Carlton, Northcote, Brunswick, Hawthorn).
 These properties often have original bathrooms from the early to mid-1900s.
 Walls are lime render on brick or lath, rarely plumb or flat.
 Floors may be tessellated tiles set directly on a mortar bed.
-Removing these tiles often means dealing with the mortar bed underneath, which can add a day of preparation before any new tiles go down.
-If the home is heritage-listed, check with your local council about any restrictions on bathroom modifications.
+Removing tessellated tiles often means dealing with the mortar bed underneath, which can add a full day of preparation before any new tiles go down.
+If the home is heritage-listed under your council's planning scheme, check about any restrictions on bathroom modifications.
+Melbourne tile showrooms like Beaumont Tiles in Richmond and Amber in Hawthorn carry reproduction tessellated tiles for homeowners who want to retain the period aesthetic.

-Cold climate considerations.
-Melbourne's winters make tiled bathroom floors uncomfortably cold without underfloor heating.
-Electric mat systems are the most common choice.
-They must be installed and tested before tiling, so if you are considering this option, tell your tiler before they quote.
-Retrofitting is not possible once tiles are laid.
+Cold climate and underfloor heating.
+Melbourne's winters make tiled bathroom floors uncomfortably cold without heating.
+Electric mat systems are the most common choice for bathrooms.
+They are installed on the prepared substrate and tested before tiling, so this decision must be made early.
+Flexible adhesive is required over the mats to accommodate thermal expansion.
+Once tiles are laid, retrofitting underfloor heating is not possible without a full re-tile.

-Suburban homes (1960s–1990s).
-Glen Waverley, Frankston, Ringwood, Werribee.
+Suburban homes, 1960s–1990s (Glen Waverley, Frankston, Ringwood, Werribee).
 Concrete slab floors and plasterboard walls are generally in good condition and straightforward to tile.
 These are the properties that tend to fall in the middle of the price range.
+Original small-format ceramic tiles from this era are relatively easy to remove, and the slab substrate underneath is usually sound.

-Modern apartments.
-Docklands, Southbank, Box Hill, South Yarra.
+Modern apartments (Docklands, Southbank, Box Hill, South Yarra).
 Concrete substrates, standard dimensions, and straightforward access.
 These are the simplest bathroom tiling jobs in Melbourne and tend to sit at the lower end of the range.
-The Victorian Building Authority (VBA) oversees building practitioner registration in the state.

 Hiring a Licensed Tiler in VIC